MicrosoftDocs/mesh-docs/mesh/user-guide/join-an-event.md

 # [Quest](#tab/quest)

-## Join from the immersive spaces in Mesh on Quest 2
+## Join from Microsoft Mesh on Quest 2

 If you're running the Mesh app on Quest, you can use the **Dashboard** shown below to find and join your Teams events.